Not sure which product you need? Let the wizard guide you

 The report includes the key, label, license, day (per hour), and look-ups (count per hour).
 It lets you see how you’re using/consuming Smarty APIs for reporting and investigating.

-Limit by key
+Limit by key (usage caps)

 By setting a limit on a key, you can enhance your security.
-Instead of creating multiple accounts to manage lookup limits, you can set a limited number of lookups per key and manage them all from one place.
-The account owner can modify, remove, or reset the limit at any time, so you’re always in control.
+Instead of creating multiple accounts to manage lookup limits, you can set a limit on the number of lookups per key and manage them all from one place.

 With limit by key, you can also set lookup caps to prevent overuse.
 That means: